ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - pin: pincode of your bluelink account, required for CANADA, and potentially USA, otherwise pass a blank string
 - force_update_seconds: do a forceupdate when the latest cached server information is older than the specified seconds (604800 seconds = 7 days)
 - use_geocode: (default: True) find address with the longitude/latitude for each entry
 - use_geocode_email: (default: True) use email to avoid abuse of address lookup
+- language: (default: en) the Bluelink App is reset to English for users who have set another language in the Bluelink App in Europe when using hyundai_kia_connect_api, you can configure another language as workaround

+Note: language is only implemented for Europe currently.
+[For a list of language codes, see here.](https://www.science.co.il/language/Codes.php).
+Currently in Europe the Bluelink App shows the following languages:
+- "en" English
+- "de" German
+- "fr" French
+- "it" Italian
+- "es" Spanish
+- "sv" Swedish
+- "nl" Dutch
+- "no" Norwegian
+- "cs" Czech
+- "sk" Slovak
+- "hu" Hungarian
+- "da" Danish
+- "pl" Polish
+- "fi" Finnish
+- "pt" Portuguese

 Following information from hyundai_kia_connect_api is added to the monitor.csv file:
 - datetime